pertain/Tokenizer/README.md

-#Tokenizer & Stopword Remover
+# Tokenizer & Stopword Remover

-This was an assignment for my Information Retrieval course (Fall 2014).
+Assignment in Information Retrieval course.

-There are two purposes:
+This program performs two tasks:

-1. Tokenize input text (i.e split at spaces etc.)
+1. Tokenize text from input file (i.e split at spaces etc.)
-2. Read in a list of stopwords and remove all instances from the text
+2. Read in a list of stopwords and remove all instances from tokenized input

-The final output is intended to be passed to a Porter stemmer, where each remaining token is stemmed.
+The final output is structured such that it can be passed to a Porter stemmer (not included) for token stemming.